Dragon8029/100-days-of-code/Attempt4.md

 *July 17, 2018*

 Finished up working on the "Asteroids in JavaScript" game tutorial.
 It was fun to build and really enjoyed utilizing JavaScript this way.
 It helps to understand some of the concepts I have been learning.

+---

+##A4D4:
+*July 18, 2018*

+Started on the "Product Landing Page" for the responsive web design projects from @FreeCodeCamp, managed to get a good start on my layout.